StutiSahu27612/argocd-movieworld/README.md

 ### Kubernetes Manifests

-The Kubernetes manifests are located in the `kubernetes/manifests` directory:
+The Kubernetes manifests are located in the `kubernetes/manifests` directory.
+All manifests are configured to use the `movie` namespace:

 ```
 kubernetes/manifests/
+├── namespace.yaml         # Movie namespace definition
 ├── configmap.yaml         # Application configuration
 ├── deployment.yaml        # Deployment configuration
 ├── istio-destinationrule.yaml  # Istio destination rules